-If an item in Quick access is stuck, here are some methods using which you can unpin or remove the problematic item.
+If an item in Quick access is stuck, here are some methods to unpin or remove the problematic item.

 Option 1: Create a new folder in the old location, and then Unpin it

-In File Explorer, try to remove the pinned item by right-clicking and choosing Unpin from Quick access or use Remove from Quick access (for frequent places that’s added automatically).
+In File Explorer, try to remove the pinned item by right-clicking and selecting Unpin from Quick access or Remove from Quick access (for frequent places that are added automatically).